livecomsjournal/livecomsjournal.github.io/_policies/01_policies.md

 Each work must have a section describing the actual contributions of authors (and of those acknowledged) to provide clarity, and journal templates include such a section.
-Please note, since this is an electronic-only journal, there is no length limit when you describe the authors' contributions, so we recommend describing what they actually did rather than simply categorizing them in a small number of predefined roles as might be done in more conventional journals.
+Please note, since this is an electronic-only journal, there is no length limit when describing the authors' contributions, so we recommend describing what authors actually did rather than simply categorizing them in a small number of predefined roles as might be done in more conventional journals.
 <!-- MRS: still need to add that section of the templates somewhat -->